Chance to buy bakery too good to pass up

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-After more than 25 years, the popular The Friday Shop, which opened only on Fridays, closed recently when owner and former Michelin-star chef Jim Byars retired.
+After more than 25 years, The Friday Shop in Dunedin, which opened only on Fridays, closed recently when owner and former Michelin-star chef Jim Byars retired.

 Gilbert’s Fine Foods owner Kevin and Esther Gilbert have purchased the bakery, expanding their existing operation.